ariaandika/rust-library/README.md

 Declaring trait may be implemented to various foreign type.

-Common trait may be implemented to:
+Common trait may be implemented for:

 - unit, bool, integer, float, char, str, slice
 - array, tuple